 3. Contact your student loan servicer to ask for a forbearance

 If you have student loan payments and are unable to make your monthly payments due to sudden decrease in income, be sure to contact your student loan servicer (the company you you’re your monthly payments to) and ask them to put your loan into temporary forbearance.
 This means that interest will continue to accrue, but you will not be considered in default or late when the loan is in forbearance.
-While it is not good to do this long term, since the loan will increase in size, it will help as you improve your financial situation, since it will not show up on your credit report as having a missed payment.
+While it is not good to do this long term, since the loan will increase in size, it will help as you improve your financial health and coronavirus situation, since it will not show up on your credit report as having a missed payment.
 Be sure to get this in writing.

 While you may not always have control of the economy and job loss, you do have control over how you react to it.
 By being proactive, you can reduce damage to your credit and help regain your financial footing quickly.